Our TOP 3 Filter coffee machine buys

 Affiliate Disclosure : As an Amazon Associate I earn from qualifying purchases.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I may earn a commission.

-Where are you on your journey with coffee, and which one suits your needs best ?
+I wonder where are you on your journey with coffee, and which one might suit your needs best ?

 What makes a great filter coffee ?